cognate-lang/cognate/INTRODUCTION.md

 ```
 Def Say-hello as (
-  Print 'hello from a function!'
+  Print "hello from a function!"
 );

 Say-hello;